elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Medium.
 The task is straightforward, but pay attention to the notes below.
 * Issues:
   * During assembly, I waited several more steps before trimming the excess belt since I did not have a spare or backup.
+  * When tightening the belt, make sure to actually follow the directions and
+    * loosen the screws holding the front X idler pulley and the set screw on the gear on the X shaft;
+    * hand-tighten the belt;
+    * tighten the screws holding the front X idler pulley to remove excess sagging;
+    * tighten the set screw on the gear on the X shaft.
-  * Modix said to tighten the belts just tight enough to where they don't sag while stationary, and don't vibrate much while moving.
-I initially had them all too tight, causing excess friction.
+  * In correspondence, Modix customer support advised me to tighten the belts just tight enough to where they do not sag while stationary, and do not vibrate visibly while in motion.
+I initially tightened all the belts too tight, causing extra friction.
   * When dealing with the Y axis not being perfectly perpendicular/parallel, we had to revisit this step and re-tighten the X axis belts.
-  * When re-tightening the belt, make sure to actually follow the directions and loosen both the screws holding the front X idler pulley and the set screw on the gear.
-After the belt is hand-tightened, re-tighten the idler bracket and the pulley set screw.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
 <center>
 <table>